The Graph Unlocks a New Web3 Use Case: Organizing Off-chain Data

 TL;DR - The Graph can be used to organize off-chain data.
 Anyone can create a workflow where traditionally off-chain data is posted to IPFS and IPFS hashes are posted on-chain.
 This data can then be indexed by subgraphs (open APIs) – which in turn can be used to serve organized off-chain data to front ends in a performant way with low cost and effort.

 The Graph’s use cases are constantly growing.
-While The Graph is widely known for organizing on-chain data, a longtime mission of the protocol has been to provide easy access to allof the world’s public knowledge and information in a decentralized way.
+While The Graph is widely known for organizing on-chain data, a longtime mission of the protocol has been to provide easy access to all of the world’s public knowledge and information in a decentralized way.
 One way to make a broader pool of data even more accessible via The Graph is one that has not yet been described at length: organizing and serving off-chain data.
 This post details a method of using The Graph to economically and scalably publish and serve complex, dynamic, open-source data at scale without the overhead of building or maintaining proprietary APIs.
 It’s a use case that presents a unique opportunity to access and organize traditionally off-chain, centrally hosted data sources and create useful new data economies for users, developers, data scientists, researchers and more.

 Web3’s Unique Value Proposition and Tradeoffs